 Do you have medical issues that require you to take certain medicine regularly?
 Check if you can buy that in the country you are traveling to.
 Alternatively, organize enough of it and bring it with you.

-If that means bringing a large amount of medication with you, you might also want to get a doctor’s certificate that proofs that you are depended on it.
+If that means bringing a large amount of medication with you, you might also want to get a doctor’s certificate that proves that you are dependent on it.
 You don’t want to get into trouble at the airport because security thinks you want to smuggle drugs.

 Make sure you will be able to access your funds from the other side of the world.
 Is your credit card still valid?
 Do you have to pay fees for withdrawals in other countries?
 Don’t underestimate that!
 This can quickly add up to hundreds of dollars that you throw out of the window.